sanchit-ahuja/Hashcode-2020/README.md

 The solution for B and C input files have been implemented in Python and for E and F in C++.

 This was our first attempt at HashCode.
-We were able to bag an international rank of 1161 out of 8000 teams and a rank of 121 at national level.
+We were able to bag an international rank of 1161 out of 10000+ teams and a rank of 121 in India amongst 3000+ teams.